The Lux Cruise Dossier

 The cruise industry is currently more close-mouthed than I have ever seen it.
 Back in the old days, when my offices were on High Holborn, one knew what P&O and Cunard were up to and we would all meet at the Temple Bar to catch up from time to time.
 But it’s quite different now.

-Regent Seven Seas has just launched its new ship, the Explorer of the Seas, in tiny bits and pieces, the PR folks throwing crumbs to the masses.
-Now we hear that another new ship is coming but we know precious little about it.
-Silversea has the Musa and Seabourn is still launching photos of the Encore, a same design with an added deck version of their 450 guest ships due in December.
+Regent Seven Seas launched its new ship, the Explorer of the Seas, in tiny bits and pieces, the PR folks throwing crumbs to the masses.
+Now we hear that another new ship, the Splendour is coming next fall.
+These are the most expensive maritime vessels ever built.

 There is now some real money behind brands like Crystal and Virgin.
 I am thinking of “buy out any annoying competitors” kind of money.
 But at this juncture, there seems to be these new, growing brands in the luxury segment with no signs of consolidation.
 I fear I will be keeping the late night candles burning to keep up with all of this.
 And complicating it all, is the current belief that PR is best done in small dribs and drabs.
 That’s not how we launched the Titanic.

 All of which leads me to the delicate issue concerning the total lack of interest most Americans have of visiting other portions of our planet.
 I just don’t understand why so few Americans have ever held a passport, a document I absolutely cherish.
 I mean here is Sir Richard working his fingers to the bone trying to launch a new cruise line and the percentage of Americans who will have the potential to sail her is quite limited based on the number of Americans who have the proper documentation to get themselves out-of-country.
 Well, no matter, you can depend on Mr. Trump to tell you all you need to know, I suppose, about the rest of the world.

 It’s an old witticism, but one worth repeating here: